lonelydock3/LoRa-RFM95-TinyGS/README.md

 **Next Steps**

 From here you should be able to see that your basestation GUI says that the ESP32 TTGO LoRa V1 board is receiving packets from the Adafruit Feather M0.
+NOTE: Make sure in "Configure Parameters" of the TinyGS Dashboard, the "Allow Automatic Tuning" box is UNCHECKED.

-There are two issues currently:
+There is one issue currently:

 * The packets are not readable on TinyGS
 * The TinyGS basestation that you setup will often switch over to listening to a different satellites parameters.
 If this happens you must go to "Configure Parameters" and then click "Apply" again at the bottom.
-This will reset the parameters, so that your basestation will keep listening to the Adafruit Feather M0.
+This will reset the parameters, so that your basestation will keep listening to the Adafruit Feather M0. --> FIXED - On your TinyGS dashboard, in "Configure Parameters", make sure "Allow Automatic Tuning" is UNCHECKED

 I am currently working on fixing these two issues and will push updates soon!